A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Performance Analysis

 \section{Performance Analysis}

-In this part, several analyses are conducted to illuminate the performance of the proposed MFDKF and its derived algorithms, including mean error and mean-square error.
-The derivation is on the basis of the following assumptions: \begin{enumerate} \item The transition matrix and the observation matrix of the system are time-invariant, thus ${\bm{A}}\left( k \right) = {\bm{A}},{{\bm{C}}_n}\left( k \right) = {\bm{C}_n}$. \item State noise ${\bm{w}}\left( k \right)$ and observation noise ${\bm{v}}\left( k \right)$ are independent of each other, and their expectations are equal to zero. \end{enumerate}
+This section presents analyses to elucidate the performance of the proposed MFDKF and its derived algorithms, encompassing mean error, mean-square error, and computational complexity.
+Our framework is adaptable to time-varying settings while adhering to time-invariant assumptions to facilitate analysis: \begin{enumerate} \item The transition matrix and the measurement matrix of the system are time-invariant, thus ${{\boldsymbol{A}}_{n,k}} = {\boldsymbol{A}},{{\boldsymbol{H}}_{n,k}} = {\boldsymbol{H}}$. \item The state noise ${{\boldsymbol{w}}_k}$ and the measurement noise ${{\boldsymbol{v}}_{n,k}}$ are independent of each other, and the expectation of ${{\boldsymbol{w}}_k}$ is zero. \end{enumerate}